asphaltbuffet/ogma/README.md

 ogma mail --sender=<member> --receiver=<member> --date=<date> -link<member or mail ref>
 ```

 By default, the member numbers are set to the configured member number in the application configuration.
 They must be entered as integers.
-Any extended member number (those with a letter) should be entered without any text characters.
+Any extended member number (those with a letter) should be entered without text characters.

 On success, a reference number is returned for use in tracking correspondence artifacts.